marcossilvestrini/learning-lpic-3-305-300/README.md

 git clone https://github.com/marcossilvestrini/learning-lpic-3-305-300.git
 ```

-Use Vagrantfile-topic-XXX for up labs.
+Use Vagrantfile-topic-XXX for customize vms for labs.

 Set some configs for your environment: